nmccloskey/RASCAL/rascal_manual.md

 This ensures that all participant or client information remains confidential and is not accessible after a session concludes.

 > ⚠️ **Best Practice:**
-> Even though RASCAL does not require identifying information, we strongly recommend **blinding or pseudonymizing** participant identifiers (e.g., replacing “John_P01” with “TU01P01”) prior to upload.
+> We strongly recommend **blinding or pseudonymizing** participant identifiers (e.g., replacing “John_P01” with “TU01P01”) prior to upload.
 This maintains full compliance with privacy standards in clinical and research settings.

 Note that Streamlit flattens directories upon file upload.
-This matters in particular for the transcription liability functionality (only CLI version supports the `/reliability` directory).
+This matters in particular for the transcription reliability functionality (only CLI version supports the `/reliability` directory).

 ### 3.2 Local Use

 When installed and run locally (via the CLI), all data remain within the user’s computer environment.
 For the CoreLex functionality, normative data for percentile calculation (Cavanaugh et al., 2021) is accessed online using Google Sheet IDs, but otherwise the CLI version runs offline.
 The program never collects or transmits any user information.
-RASCAL therefore supports secure use under HIPAA-compliant, IRB-approved, or other institutional privacy frameworks.
+RASCAL therefore supports secure use under HIPAA-compliant privacy frameworks.

 ---